 PAWS: Parents Assisting With Service.
 Family involvement in their child's life at school is a crucial part of our mission.
 Families may get involved in a variety of ways, including volunteering in a classroom, chaperoning a field trip, contributing to a school carnival/event, etc. Each family will have a page in the designated PAWS Binder located in the front office.
-Each family will only have to complete 6 PAWS by May 15th.
-At that time, each unfulfilled PAW will be converted to a \$100 charge, added to the family's tuition account in FACTS, and will be considered an additional part of that family's financial ob-ligation for the year.
-Graduation fees will only be accepted from families who have com-pleted all of their PAWS.
+Each family will only have to complete 6 PAWS by June 1st.
+PAWS are to be considered an additional part of that family's financial obligation for the year.
+Graduation fees will only be accepted from families who have completed all of their PAWS.
 If more than 6 PAWS are completed, there is no carryover.